 ISSUE 1: Submitting Scores for College Credit

 In 2016 more than half of Arizona’s seniors who took an AP exam did not send their scores to any college or university.
 Almost 30% of those students were low-income.
 7,322 of the scores not sent were 3 or higher.
+See our Student Guide to AP handout.

 ISSUE 2: Funding for Exams